2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 A simple use case illustrates how all these elements come together.
 Imagine a local craftsperson who sells homemade jams at a Saturday farmers’ market.
 Armed with a phone running a custodial Lightning wallet, they set each jar’s price in euros; when a customer asks to pay in Bitcoin, the merchant quickly inputs the corresponding fiat amount, and the app automatically calculates the sats due.
 The customer’s wallet scans the resulting QR code, the payment is settled in seconds, and the craftsperson instantly knows that the transaction succeeded.
 At the end of the day, transaction details can be exported for record-keeping, and the day's balance can be sent entirely or partially to an exchange platform to be converted into fiat currency.

 By balancing user-friendly tools, minimal hardware requirements, and straightforward recordkeeping, Starter solutions deliver the essentials without overwhelming newcomer businesses.
-Should transaction volumes increase and a business’s operational requirements evolve, upgrading to the more advanced categories detailed in uthe pcoming chapter becomes a natural progression.
+Should transaction volumes increase and a business’s operational requirements evolve, upgrading to the more advanced categories detailed in the upcoming chapter becomes a natural progression.

 For detailed tutorials on the recommended wallets and basic setup, please consult the following guides: